Charmoniumlike Channels $1^{+}$ with Isospin $1$ from Lattice and Effective Field Theory: Reconciling data from lattice studies and experiment?

 The complex energy plane exhibits branch cuts associated with the opening of new channels.
 For single-channel scattering, the physical and unphysical Riemann sheets (RS) correspond to $\textrm{Im}(k)>0$ and $\textrm{Im}(k)<0$, respectively.
 Here $k$ is the magnitude of the three-momentum in the cm-frame.
 In our two-channel case ($J/\psi \pi$, $D \bar D^*$), the following labeling of sheets is adopted:

 The physical measurements are performed along the real energy axes above threshold on the physical Riemann sheet I.

 Two poles relatively close to $D\bar D^*$ threshold and to the physical region are found for all fits.
 They are located on RS III and RS IV for the central values of the preferred Fit1.
 Both poles seem to have comparable influence according to their closest connections to the physical axis.
-This can be seen in Figs.~\ref{fig:poles:FitA_sketch} and \ref{fig:poles:FitA} containing pole singularities of the preferred Fit1 in the complex energy and momentum planes.
+This can be seen in Figs.~\ref{fig:poles:Fit1_exp_and_sketch} and \ref{fig:poles:FitA} containing pole singularities of the preferred Fit1 in the complex energy and momentum planes.
 The resonance poles' positions from our fits and the corresponding residues are presented in Table~\ref{tab:poles}.
-We discuss only the poles near the real axis and the $D\bar D^*$ threshold.
+The left panel of Fig.~\ref{fig:poles:Fit1_exp_and_sketch} emphasizes that the poles on RS III and IV are close to the $Z_c(3900)$ pole from the Particle Data Group (PDG) average.
+It is generally known that resonance poles from a single physical state may appear on different Riemann sheets at somewhat different positions.
+It is possible that the poles on RS III and IV are a manifestation of a single $Z_c$ physical state.
 Every bootstrap sample contains a resonance pole on RS III and another either on RS II or RS IV, as in \cite{Yan:2023bwt}.

 Poles of the scattering amplitude from Fit1, Fit2 and Fit3 are presented in Fig.~\ref{fig:poles:all}.
 Let us now focus on those from Fit1 and Fit2.
 RS II/IV poles lie close to each other, which suggests that they are qualitatively the same.
 On the other hand, the pole on RS II/IV and one on RS III are not so close.
 Given that the mass of the experimentally observed $Z_c(3900)$ ($\approx \SI{3887}{MeV}$) \cite{Workman:2022ynf} is in between the real parts of both poles' complex energies, it is plausible that the $Z_c(3900)$ peak is a manifestation caused by both poles.